Quick Quiz

 Option b – Guttation

-Which of the following is not primarily a functional green leaf? of an
+Which of the following is not a primary function of a green leaf?

 We covered all the introduction of plant physiology mcq above in this post for free so that you can practice well for the exam.